Collecting feedback from clients is the best way of improving any kind of website.

-Both add-ons can be purchased with a deep discount using the links above.
+You can purchase both add-ons with a deep discount using the links above.

 ProjectHuddle is a great WordPress feedback plugin but it’s not the only one.

-Although its the most common and used plugin, there is another great option that I would like to recommend you to try.
+Although its the most common and used plugin, there is another great option that I would like you to try.

-The other WordPress feedback plugin is called wpfeedback and it has similar pros and features.
+The other WordPress feedback plugin is wpfeedback and it has similar pros and features.

-Remember that when deciding on which feedback plugin to use with WordPress, keep in mind that your client is not a developer and does not see the things the same way you do.
+Remember that when deciding on which feedback plugin to use, keep in mind that your client is not a developer and does not see things the same way you do.

-Make sure that the plugin you chose is simple and easy to work with from your client side.
+Make sure that the plugin you chose is simple and easy to work with for you and your customers.